BekAllaev/Orders-Management-System/README.md

 ### DynamicData
 Fast UI would not be possible, if there were not `Dynamic Data` , which fills, edits, filters and do a lot of other operations above collections in asynchronous style.

+### Change between Local and Remote repository
+This application consume data from Local and Remote repositories.
+If you want to change repository you can find
+`OMSWPFClien.exe.config` file in bin->Debug and change app setting `AccessRepository`'s value to Remote or Local.